semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 One of the reasons why Git overshadowed earlier version control systems like Subversion is that it made branching easy.
 This motivated developers to create and merge branches many times per day.

 The point of making such short-lived branches is to work in isolation from the master, which we agreed to keep in a releasable state at all times.
 In a Git branch, developers can commit and save their work at any time.
-When they're done, they can squash all commits to form a nicely formatted changeset.
+When they’re done, they can squash all commits to form a nicely formatted changeset.
 Then they submit the changeset for feedback and eventually merge it.
-It's also common to call such branches "feature branches".
-Used in that context, the term is misleading.
+It’s also common to call such branches “feature branches”.
+In that context, the term is misleading.

 That is not what this best practice is about.

 By feature branches, we refer to branches that live for as long as a new product feature is in development.
 Such branches do not live for hours, but months.

 Working in a branch for so long opens the door to all the problems that come up with infrequent integration.
 Dependencies and internal APIs are likely to change.
 The amount of work and coordination needed to merge skyrockets.
 The difficulty is not just to merge code on a line-by-line level.
-It's also to make sure it doesn’t introduce unforeseen bugs at runtime.
+It’s also to make sure it doesn’t introduce unforeseen bugs at runtime.

 The solution is to use feature flags.
 Feature flags boil down to: